Dragonfly (Titan space probe): Design and construction

-Flight on Titan is aerodynamically benign as Titan has low gravity and little wind, and its dense atmosphere allows for efficient rotor propulsion.
-The radioisotope thermoelectric generator (RTG) power source has been proven in multiple spacecraft, and the extensive use of quad drones on Earth provides a well-understood flight system that is being complemented with algorithms to enable independent actions in real-time.
-The craft will be designed to operate in a space radiation environment and in temperatures averaging 94 K.
+The Radioisotope Thermoelectric Generator (RTG) power source has been proven in multiple spacecraft, and the extensive use of quad drones on Earth provides a well-understood flight system that is being complemented with algorithms to enable independent actions in real-time.
+The craft is designed to operate in a space radiation environment and in temperatures averaging 94 K.

-Titan's dense atmosphere and low gravity mean that the flight power for a given mass is a factor of about 40 times lower than on Earth.
-The atmosphere has 1.45 times the pressure and about four times the density of Earth's, and local gravity (13.8% of Earth's) will make it easier to fly, although cold temperatures, lower light levels and higher atmospheric drag on the airframe will be challenges.
+Flight on Titan is aerodynamically benign.
+Titan's low gravity and its dense atmosphere's paucity of wind permits unimpeded and efficient rotor propulsion.
+The power needed to achieve flight for a given mass is about 40 times lower than that required on Earth.
+The atmosphere possesses 1.45 times the pressure and about four times the density of Earth's, and when combined with a local gravity only 13.8% of Earth's, flight becomes an order of magnitude easier to sustain.
+Despite these advantages Titan's cold temperatures, lower light levels and higher atmospheric drag on the airframe will all present challenges.